HumanSignal/label-studio/roadmap.md

 ## Label Studio public roadmap

-We love open source and inspired by community-driven development.
+We love open source and are inspired by community-driven development.
 That's why we made our Label Studio roadmap publicly available.
 Here is a link:

 [Label Studio Roadmap](https://github.com/orgs/heartexlabs/projects/1)

-If you want to contribute or make a feature request for the next release, please first read guide.
+If you want to contribute or make a feature request for the next release, please read this guide first.

 ## Guide

-Roadmap exposes our development plans for the next few quarters.
+The roadmap exposes our development plans for the next few quarters.

-It is structured in columns with the following infor
+It's structured in columns with the following information:

 **Q2 Apr-Jun**
 Describes what is expected to be done in terms of: